 - The engine starts but dies.
 If your car has a carburetor, check your carburetor adjustment and your choke to see whether the choke is first closing and then opening.
 If you have fuel injection, you'll need professional help.

 - The engine misses while idling.
 Check the points (if your car has a non-electronic distributor) and the spark plugs.
-(How to Remove Old Spark Plugs explains getting bad spark plugs gone.)
 Also check the fuel pump, fuel filter, and carburetor, if you have one.
-(If your fuel filter’s the problem, check out How to Change Your Vehicle’s Fuel Filter.)

 - The engine misses or hesitates during acceleration.
 Check the accelerator pump in the carburetor (if equipped), the spark plugs, the distributor, and the timing.

 - The engine knocks or pings.
-Check your timing; also check the octane rating of the fuel you’re using.
-The owner’s manual can tell you whether your vehicle needs regular unleaded or premium gasoline.
-Check the cooling system. (which The Essentials of Checking and Maintaining Your Vehicle’s Cooling System explains) Do a compression check on the engine cylinders.
-(Check out How to Check an Engine’s Cylinder Compression.)
+Check your timing; also check the octane rating of the fuel you're using.
+The owner's manual can tell you whether your vehicle needs regular unleaded or premium gasoline.
+Check the cooling system.
+Do a compression check on the engine cylinders.

-To safely jump a start, follow these steps:
+To safely jump-start a car, follow these steps: